-TYPE your information into our secure on-line tip submission form.
+TYPE - submit your information into our secure on-line tip submission form.

-TAP your information through the new P3 App which can be found in Google Play or your Apple Store!
+TAP - submit your information through the new P3 App which can be found in Google Play or the Apple Store

-Your anonymous information is then passed along to the investigators at the appropriate law enforcement agency (RCMP, Municipal or Regional Police Force, Department of Natural Resources, or Fisheries and Oceans Canada).
+Your anonymous information is then passed along to the investigators at the appropriate law enforcement agency.
 The “TIPSTER” (that’s you) is never identified but is assigned a code number.
 The tip is investigated.
-The police will inform Crime Stoppers on how the case is progressing so it is important for the TIPSTER to call back for an update on the case during regular business hours (a number will be provided for you to call back).
+The police will inform Crime Stoppers on how the case is progressing so it is important for the TIPSTER to call back for an update during regular business hours or log in at www.p3tips.com using the tip number and password provided.